ceph/ceph/doc/install/index.rst

 Recommended methods
 ~~~~~~~~~~~~~~~~~~~

+:ref:`Cephadm <cephadm_deploying_new_cluster>` is a tool that can be used to
-:ref:`Cephadm <cephadm_deploying_new_cluster>` installs and manages a Ceph
+install and manage a Ceph cluster.
-cluster that uses containers and systemd and is tightly integrated with the CLI
-and dashboard GUI.

 * cephadm supports only Octopus and newer releases.
 * cephadm is fully integrated with the orchestration API and fully supports the
   CLI and dashboard features that are used to manage cluster deployment.
 * cephadm requires container support (in the form of Podman or Docker) and
   Python 3.
+* cephadm requires systemd.

 `Rook <https://rook.io/>`_ deploys and manages Ceph clusters running
 in Kubernetes, while also enabling management of storage resources and